DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-30-changing-the-exit-pages.md

 We changed the page by:

 - removing the guidance about what counts as ‘unsupervised teaching work’, as we already cover this on the previous page
-- making the H1 more specific (‘You cannot use this service to refer someone who is not a teacher’) - we already have exit pages covering other scenarios
+- making the H1 heading more specific (‘You cannot use this service to refer someone who is not a teacher’) - we already have exit pages covering other scenarios

 ![Changing the exit pages](cannot-use-this-service.png)